 The Bat was the shortest lived major attraction ever at Kings Island.
 Working only two years.

-The que and station for the Vortex was the one used for The Bat.
+The queue and station for the Vortex was the one used for The Bat.

 A Lion in the Wild Animal Safari attacked its keeper.